Rugby union in Finland

-Rugby union in Finland is a minor but growing sport.
-With both Men's and Women's 15's teams are represented in world rankings and both Women and Men's Sevens teams competing internationally.
+Rugby union in Finland is a minor but growing sport, with both men's and women's 15s teams represented in world rankings and both women's and men's Sevens teams competing internationally.

-Finland Men's 15's team is currently ranked 75th out of 113 by World Rugby.
+Finland's Men's 15s team is currently ranked 75th out of 113 by World Rugby.

-Finland Women's 15's team is currently ranked 36th out of 66 by World Rugby.
+Finland's Women's 15s team is currently ranked 36th out of 66 by World Rugby.